remidinishanth/distributed_systems/bittorrent/bittorrent.md

 ## Peer-To-Peer (P2P) Networks for File-Sharing
+Compared to the more common server-client solution, a peer-to-peer approach has several advantages including increased robustness and resource providing, such as bandwidth, storage space and computing power, by peers.

 * Distribute the architecture to the extreme.
 * Once a client downloads (part of) the file from the server, that client can upload (part of) the file to others.
 Put clients to work!
 * In theory: Infinitely scalable.